-Kerri, a telemedicine clinician coming up on her ninth anniversary as an NP, shares the differences between working at an in-person clinic versus a virtual care setting.
+Kerri, an NP and avid knitter, shares the differences between working at an in-person clinic versus a virtual care setting.
 Kerri also tells us what the road ahead looks like now that she is transitioning completely to telemedicine.

 What’s your background and what brought you to virtual care?

 I became a nurse in 2005 after going back for a second Bachelor’s Degree in Nursing.
 My first degree is in Journalism from Pennsylvania State University (“We Are!”), but I realized towards the end of my time there that I wanted to shift gears and become a nurse.

 I come from a family of medical professionals and they urged me to join the healthcare field.
 Once I started nursing school, I knew that nursing was the career for me.
 I love helping people and being a nurse has always been fulfilling and challenging.